andrealorenzon/testo_tesi/tesi.md

 ## High Growth Firms

-The first issue to track was negotiating with the Client an objective definition of High Growth Firm (henceforth, HGF).
+The first issue to track was negotiating an objective definition of High Growth Firm (henceforth, HGF).
 HGF is a dichotomic variable, defining whether a firm is a good performer.
+HGF function has been evaluated on the data coming from 5 years (2000-2004), and used to label data from first year, that compose our dataset itself.
+We had no access to raw data of other years, just to the HGF boolean output.

 There are multiple definition of HGF in literature, that leads to the choice of our metric.

 ### HGF metrics

  There are three different accepted definition of HGF:

 1. **Compound Annual Growth Rate (CAGR)**.
 Companies with an average growth rate $\ge$20% for the first 5 years:
    $$